 There was no wrong-doing.
 Prosecutorial independence and the rule of law are preserved, well served, and are entirely intact.

-Nevertheless, Canadians now have in the public domain the necessary information to draw their own conclusions.
+Nevertheless, Canadians now have on the public record the necessary information to draw their own conclusions.

 In addition, going forward, the government is seeking external expert advice on some questions as have arisen here; for example: we have asked the Hon.
 Anne McLellan, a former Minister of Justice and AG, and a former deputy PM, to study whether the roles of Minister of Justice and AG should be split.